 My parents decided to get fit in their 50s by watching YouTube videos and making homemade salads… and it actually worked

-Text and Graphics by Marian Hukom
+Graphics by Marian Hukom

 “Are you sure it’s pointing there?
 Not the middle?”

 The weighing scale pointed to another kilo lost and my mom rejoiced.
-Meanwhile, my dad is searching YouTube for the next indoor exercise video they’ll play.
+Meanwhile, my dad is searching YouTube for the next indoor exercise video they’ll watch.
 This was how mornings with them usually start.
 But it wasn’t always like this.
 Suddenly, in their 50-somethings, my parents decided they were sick of getting sick.

 Before, weekends for my parents meant going to the clinic and getting their routine checkup.
 Every single time, they’d come home with a new set of pills prescribed by the doctor.
 The medicine was then listed down by my mom (who was already friends with the pharmacist).
 One day, they decided enough was enough.
 With their kids already put through college and working, they set out a plan to reclaim their health.